 Is it a routine habit, where you know and trust there will be ample opportunity to enjoy those foods again?
 Or are those instances few and far between, creating a scarcity mindset and resulting in binge eating or eating far past comfortable fullness?

-We are more tempted by what we deny or avoid — it’s not a matter of willpower or self-control.
+We are more tempted by what we actively try to avoid — it’s not a matter of willpower or self-control.
 It’s like if I asked you not to think about the color blue.
 Where does your mind immediately go?

 The same phenomenon happens with food and eating, and this kicks off a vicious cycle I call the restrict-rebel-repent cycle.
 A period of “control” or “discipline” can only last so long, and once we snap, we rebel against the self-imposed food rules.
 It’s followed in short order by feelings of guilt or shame, and to compensate we revert back to restriction and the cycle begins again.